 Southern grill favorites merge with country memorabilia at Toby Keith’s I Love This Bar and Grill.
 While you wait for your table, relax on the provided “redneck loveseats,” pick-up tailgates transformed into seating.
 After your server drops you at your table, peruse the menu of home-cooked fare, from T-bone steaks and Big T’s smoked prime rib to meatloaf and fried catfish before making your selection.
 Calf fries and fried bologna sandwiches are also popular items at this Southern-style restaurant.
 Before you leave with a satisfied stomach, be sure to learn more about the grill’s namesake and country music star, Toby Keith, through the guitars, platinum records and other memorabilia decorating the walls.

 Preview upcoming talent from big names like Dr. Dog and Ty Segall in an intimate setting at the ACM@UCO Performance Lab.
 Aside from more familiar acts, local bands and singer/songwriters also play inside this sleek and modern concert venue.
 The performance lab also highlights music students enrolled at the Academy of Contemporary Music at the University of Central Oklahoma.
-These up and coming musicians take the stage during annual events like the ACM@UCO Metro Music Fest, as well as several times throughout each college semester.
+These up-and-coming musicians take the stage throughout each college semester.
 Witness larger musical acts or show your support for Oklahoma artists at this intimate Bricktown performance space.

 After trekking across Bricktown, let Bricktown Brewery refresh your palate and cool you down with a full bar and house-brewed beers on tap.
 Try the Wiley One-Eyed Wheat, Remington Red or Bricktown Brown, or try a pint overflowing with craft beer from other local breweries.
 Oklahoma brews like COOP Ale Works, Marshall Brewing Company, Prairie Artisan Ales and Mustang Brewing Company are all well represented.
 Along with tasty beverages, this downtown brewery also serves up hearty burgers, sizzling apple crisps and loaded Bricktown chips.
 Take a seat, grab a glass and enjoy your time at this Bricktown institution.